prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

 ================================================== ============================================================ ==========
 Property Name                                      Description                                                  Default
 ================================================== ============================================================ ==========
-``hive.metastore.uri``                             The URI of the Hive Metastore to connect to using
+``hive.metastore.uri``                             The URI(s) of the Hive Metastore to connect to using
                                                    the Thrift protocol.
+If a comma-separated list of URIs is provided, the first URI is used by default, and the rest of the URIs are fallback Metastores.
 This property is required.
-                                                   Example: ``thrift://192.0.2.3:9083``
+                                                   Example: ``thrift://192.0.2.3:9083`` or
+                                                   ``thrift://192.0.2.3:9083,thrift://192.0.2.4:9083``

 ``hive.config.resources``                          An optional comma-separated list of HDFS
                                                    configuration files.
 These files must exist on the